dlpbc/ai-reading-list/notes/neuroevolution-of-augmenting-topologies.md

 Read the paper [here](http://www.cs.utexas.edu/~ai-lab/pubs/stanley.gecco02_1.pdf)

 ## Summary
-NeuroEvolution is a field that focus on evolving neural systems (i.e. neural networks).
+Neuroevolution is a field that focus on evolving neural systems (i.e. neural networks).
 In this field, you have a bunch of neural networks that forms a population, and the goal is to evolve (optimise) the population using evolution strategy towards a training objective.
 It consist of two main approach, which are;
 - evolving weights of a fixed topology/structure (architecture as it is now called in present time)
 - evolving weights and the topology of the network itself.